gsavio/player-shoutcast-html5/README.md

     - Set your streaming URL (without `/` in the end)
     - Set your API key of Vagalume ([See how to get your API key](https://api.vagalume.com.br/docs/))

-### HTML5 Player for SHOUTCast streamings with info like:
+### HTML5 Player for SHOUTCast and Icecast streamings with info like:
 - Current song
 - Historic of played songs (Not tested in SHOUTCast V1)
 - Cover art of the current song ([iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/))